rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 The OpenSSH client allows you to create custom SSH keys.
 You can create as many keys as you need.
 You should think about your security requirements and create SSH keys to fit the requirements.
 For example, if you work for a VAR or MSP, you may want to create unique keys for each customer.

-My current recommended cipher is Bruce Schnierer's ED25519.
+My current recommended cipher Bruce  Schneier's ED25519.
 To create a set of keys using ed25519 run the following in the terminal from the ~/.ssh directory:

 `ssh-keygen -a 100 -o -C "$(whoami)@$(uname -n)-$(date -I)" -f id_custom_25519 -t ed25519`